wolde109/TrackSmart/README.md

 1. First thing, add secrets.json to your .gitignore file and commit it to keep your API credentials safe and your repo clean
 2. If you choose to work in a virtual environment, please include 'venv/' in your .gitignore file too
+3. If you choose the website version for running the program, visit 'http://127.0.0.1:5000'